Scheduled MonumentsEnglandMedieval settlement remains east of Walton Common

 What is Medieval settlement remains east of Walton Common?

-Medieval settlement remains east of Walton Common is a scheduled ancient monument comprising the archaeological traces of a medieval settlement in Norfolk.
+Medieval settlement remains east of Walton Common is a scheduled ancient monument comprising the archaeological traces of a medieval village settlement in Norfolk.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019334.

 Who is responsible for protecting Medieval settlement remains east of Walton Common?